pleo-oss/file-distributor/README.md

 The app listens for `push` events to `main` or `master` in repositories which modify the repository configuration.

-The app then pulls the repository configuration, downloads, and processes templates.
+The app then pulls the repository configuration, downloads templates and processes templates according to the repository configuration.

 Processed templates are then submitted to the repository as a PR.
 If `automerge` is enabled, the PR is merged automatically.

 ## Setup